 1. Annual Business Meeting

-- Evaluate needs of RIG members.
+- Evaluate needs of RIIG members.
 Plan for future conferences.
 Election of officers.
-RIG presentations.
+RIIG presentations.

 2. Student Poster Award and Eligibility Criteria

-The purpose of this award is to recognize excellence in minority health nursing research and to reward the work performed by our student RIG members.
+- The purpose of this award is to recognize excellence in minority health nursing research and to reward the work performed by our student RIIG members.

 - Research demonstrates adherence to professional standards related to quality, rigor, and scholarship.